Smoked and Grilled Chicken Quarters

 About 4 hours in the fridge is all you need.

 When it’s done brining, give the chicken quarters a good rinse and you are ready to proceed.

-My rub (purchase recipes here) works really well with brined chicken quarters since it is low on salt.
+My original rub works really well with brined chicken quarters since it is low on salt.
 Most rubs are very high in salt and that is not only unnecessary, it means you have to be really careful and use it very lightly in order to not make it end up too salty.

 To help the rub to stick, I like to brush on some olive oil.

-Make sure to get oil and rub (purchase recipes here) up under the skin a little as well.
+Make sure to get oil and original rub up under the skin a little as well.
 I usually do this first then the outside.

-Move the seasoned chicken quarters to a Bradley rack or similar device and it's ready to go into the smoker.
+Move the seasoned chicken quarters to a pan/rack or similar device and it’s ready to go into the smoker.